-Since computer science degrees from institutions in the United States are so highly regarded by employers around the world, one of the most popular decisions among international students studying in the United States is to pursue an undergraduate degree in computer science.
+Because computer science degrees from institutions in the United States are so highly regarded by employers around the world, one of the most popular decisions among international students studying in the United States is to pursue an undergraduate degree in computer science.

-The next consideration is that the range of applications for computer science knowledge and skills is so diverse that a graduate student will be expected to choose a sub-field in which to specialize.
-This decision ought to be taken most seriously, as it determines which sorts of computer science jobs they will be eligible for.
-To be clear, while specialization does not formally restrict the student, it would be prudent to take classes in a field that will effectively prepare them for the job market.
+The range of applications for computer science knowledge and skills is so diverse that a graduate student will be expected to choose a sub-field in which to specialize.
+This decision ought to be taken seriously, as it determines which sorts of computer science jobs you will be eligible for.
+To be clear, while specialization does not formally restrict the student, it would be prudent to take classes in a field that will effectively prepare you for the job market.
 For instance, the typical categories under which credits are offered toward a graduate degree in computer science are:

-Besides the obvious merits of choosing a program that offers the specialization in which an international student is interested in, there is another benefit that cannot be understated the ability to participate in and contribute to the research taking place at the institution.
-Those international students pursuing their computer science masters degree or other graduate degree in computer science should be aware what sorts of research projects are either ongoing or in the works at their prospective institutions, as these are more than likely things with which the graduate students will be expected to be heavily involved.
+Besides the obvious merits of choosing a program that offers the specialization in which an international student is interested, there is another benefit that cannot be understated: the ability to participate in and contribute to the research taking place at the institution.
+Those international students pursuing their computer science masters degree or other graduate degree in computer science should be aware what sorts of research projects are either ongoing or in the works at their prospective institutions, as these are more than likely projects with which the graduate students will be expected to be heavily involved.
 Computer science departments will often have links on their websites to their faculty's ongoing research projects as well as guides for prospective graduate students.

 A well-planned computer science masters degree in computer science is an exceptional asset in the job market, and a sure means for an international student to secure a career in the field of their choice.